-In order to maintain good and sustainable services in times of reduced funding it is necessary to spend the money we do have differently.
-Through targeting spend at preventative services, empowering service users to make their own choices about the support they receive and investing in community based initiatives, the Council is able to alter the way services are funded on a long-term basis.
+In order to maintain good and sustainable services in times of reduced funding, it is necessary to spend the money we do have differently.
+Through targeting spend at preventative services, empowering service users to make their own choices about the support they receive, and investing in community-based initiatives, the Council is able to alter the way services are funded on a long-term basis.
+A further constraint that the Council chooses to place upon itself is broadly to maintain its spending through the voluntary sector in cash terms.
+As a consequence, the share of the Council's spending on services delivered by the voluntary sector will grow as the Council's budget diminishes in cash terms.